Skip to contents

 Mapping tabMapping

-Verifying adding filters
+Verifying and adding filters

 Check that the data contains all the information you were expecting and is mapped correctly.
 If you want to change the data by adding filters, return to the Mapping and Filters page, then scroll down to add filters.